Azure/communication-ui-library/docs/releases/hero-samples.md

 - First, fix the issue in the upstream sample.
 - Then, port over just the fix to the hero sample.
   - Porting over the fix is a manual process.
-In most cases, this simply involves bumping version of package.json `dependencies`.
+In most cases, this simply involves updating the version of a package.json `dependencies` entry.
+  - The GitHub PR template for hero samples includes a section to add upstream PR references.
+Link to the upstream PR in this section.

 ## How To: Update from upstream

 Updating hero samples from upstream samples is a manual process.
-A combination of tooling in this monorepo and the suggested process below can minimize the toil from this manual process.
+You can minimize the toil by following the process recommended in this section.

-The description below uses [an example update](https://github.com/Azure-Samples/communication-services-web-chat-hero/pull/69) to the chat hero sample.
+This section uses [an update to the chat hero sample](https://github.com/Azure-Samples/communication-services-web-chat-hero/pull/69) as an example.
 Follow similar steps when updating the other hero samples.

 - Pick the git commit in this monorepository to update from.
-  - The default choice is to pick the git tag for the latest stable release.
+  - By default, pick the git tag for the latest stable release.
 This ensures that the upstream sample is consistent with the released `@azure/communication-react` version.
-  - Sometimes, you may want to pick a later commit to pull in some useful updates to the sample.
-If doing so, make sure that the intervening commits do not introduce changes that use features or API unavailable in the latest stable release of `@azure/communication-react`.
+  - You may want to pick a later commit to pull in some useful updates to the sample.
+    - If you do, make sure that the intervening commits do not introduce changes that use features or API unavailable in the latest stable release of `@azure/communication-react`.
-  - For this example, we synced from [a541b2](https://github.com/Azure/communication-ui-library/tree/a541b2294943cdd4f885fdfc0ae60511f95c960a/samples/Chat).
+  - For this example, I synced from [a541b2](https://github.com/Azure/communication-ui-library/tree/a541b2294943cdd4f885fdfc0ae60511f95c960a/samples/Chat).
 This was not the latest stable release, but the log of changes since the stable release showed only one very useful change:
   ```sh
   $ git log --oneline 1.3.0..a541b2 -- samples/Chat/src
   3c2b5410b Dispose of adapters in the `beforeUnload` in our Sample apps (#1966)
   ```

 - Generate a new source directory from the upstream sample.
-  - In the current repo,
+  - In this monorepository,
     ```
     cd samples/Chat
     rushx preprocess:stable-flavor
     ```
   - This will generate a `samples/Chat/preprocessed` directory which contains the sources from `samples/Chat/src`, but conditionally compiled for the `stable` build flavor and prettified.

-- Replace the hero sample source.
+- Replace the hero sample sources.
   - Create a new branch in the chat hero sample repo.
   - Replace `Chat/src` with the generated `samples/Chat/preprocessed` from the last step.
   - Create a draft Pull Request against `main`.
+    - Link to the source git commit in upstream that you generated the sources from.
+[Example PR description](https://github.com/Azure-Samples/communication-services-web-chat-hero/pull/69).

-- Manual fix the generated source.
+- Manually fix the generated source.
-  - The draft Pull Request created in the last step is very useful to quickly scan over the diff introduced by copying the sources from upstream.
-I recommend reviewing the draft PR yourself to point out all issues at once.
-See the [comments in the example PR]((https://github.com/Azure-Samples/communication-services-web-chat-hero/pull/69)) for inspiration.
+  - Use the draft Pull Request created in the last step to scan over the diff introduced by copying the sources from upstream.
+Review the draft PR yourself to point out all issues at once.
+    - See the [comments in the example PR]((https://github.com/Azure-Samples/communication-services-web-chat-hero/pull/69)) for inspiration.
-  - Some issues you discover should be fixed both in the hero sample and upstream, to prevent the problems from arising in the next sync.
-For example, I discovered and fixed some [missing conditional compilation directives](https://github.com/Azure/communication-ui-library/pull/2132) and some [references to `@internal/*` packlets](https://github.com/Azure/communication-ui-library/pull/2133) while reviewing the example PR.
+  - Some issues you discover should be fixed both in the hero sample and upstream to prevent the problems from arising in the next sync.
+    - For example, I discovered and fixed some [missing conditional compilation directives](https://github.com/Azure/communication-ui-library/pull/2132) and some [references to `@internal/*` packlets](https://github.com/Azure/communication-ui-library/pull/2133) while reviewing the example PR.
-  - There are a small set of manual fixes that are unavoidable and must be done each time we update hero sample from upstream.
+  - There are a small set of manual fixes that are unavoidable and must be done each time you update the hero sample from upstream.
 [A later section](#list-of-manual-fixes) lists these fixes for each hero sample.
 Keep that section up to date for future reference.

 - Reconcile `Chat/package.json`.
 This step is also manual and somewhat non-obvius.
   - The `dependencies` should mostly match between upstream and hero samples.
 A recommended approach to update `dependencies` is:
     - Add all `dependencies` from upstream to the hero sample, under the exising `dependencies`.
-    - Sort alphabetically, thus bringing identical keys together.
+    - Sort alphabetically.
+This will bring identical keys together.
     - Pick the more recent version of the matching keys.
-      - For `@azure/communication-react` and its peer dependencies `@azure/communication-chat` and `@azure/communication-calling`, pick the stable versions.
+      - Exception: for `@azure/communication-react` and its peer dependencies `@azure/communication-chat` and `@azure/communication-calling`, pick the stable versions.
     - Remove all references to `@internal/*` packlets.
-  - `devDependencies` should stay mostly unchanged. upstream has a lot more entries here to support the monorepository tooling that are unnecessary in the hero sample.
+  - `devDependencies` should stay mostly unchanged.
+Upstream has a lot more entries here to support the monorepository tooling that are unnecessary in the hero sample.
 Check if any unit-testing related depenedencies should be updated.
   - Run `npm run setup` and commit the updated NPM lockfiles.

 - Test the hero sample.